biomedical textiles, specializing in braided and

 During wire processing, the transformation temperatures will be affected primarily by cold working and annealing temperatures.
 Cold work, specifically, has a great effect on the achievable transformation temperatures for the final device.
 In general, higher cold work percent leads to colder transformation temperatures and higher plateau stresses.

 Transformation temperatures only increase during typical wire processing, the coldest state always being in the ingot form, which further highlights the importance of choosing the correct ingot temperatures for the application.
-A typical delta for medical grade Nitinol wire is a gain between 25°C and 35°C between the ingot Af and the active Af (active being used here to mean a material that has been heat-treated and is in its final, austenitic condition).
+A typical delta for medical grade Nitinol wire is a gain between 25°C and 35°C between the ingot Af and the active Af (active being used here to mean material that has been heat treated and is in its final,

 For the braided stent manufacturing processes, it is ideal to utilize Nitinol wire in its cold worked state, as it will be heat treated after it’s been braided.
 To maximize strength/plateau stresses of the finished device, minimizing the number of times the wire is heat treated is best.